ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-planning.md

 If it is deemed that in-house skills need to be supplemented, then it is advised to engage a migration services provider as soon as possible.

-In addition, to ensure successful Day 2 operations, improve the core NSX-T skills by using the available [VMware Learning for NSX-T education](https://www.vmware.com/learning.html){: external}.
+In addition, to ensure successful Day 2 operations, improve the core VMware NSX-T™ skills by using the available [VMware Learning for NSX-T education](https://www.vmware.com/learning.html){: external}.

 ## Engage a migration services provider
 {: #v2t-planning-serviceprovider}